gameblabla/CSE2/README.md

 * `-DFIX_BUGS=ON` - Enabled by default - Fix bugs in the game (see [src/Bug Fixes.txt](src/Bug%20Fixes.txt))
 * `-DNONPORTABLE=ON` - Enable bits of code that aren't portable, but are what the original game used
 * `-DFORCE_LOCAL_LIBS=ON` - Compile the built-in versions of SDL2, FreeType, and FLTK instead of using the system-provided ones
-* `-DEXTRA_SOUND_FORMATS=ON` - Enabled by default - Add support for the Ogg Vorbis, FLAC, and Pxtone music/SFX formats
+* `-DEXTRA_SOUND_FORMATS=ON` - Enabled by default - Enable support for more music/SFX formats, including Ogg Vorbis, FLAC, various tracker formats (.it, .xm, .mod, .s3m), and Pxtone (not to be confused with Pixtone)

 Then compile CSE2 with this command: